Shilpasaini01/RockPaperScissor/README.md

 # StonePaperScissor
-we are creating a game Stone, Paper and Scissor using python.
+we are creating a game Stone, Paper and Scissor using python at a beginner level.